GSA-TTS/metagraph_aiu/1_Ontology/taxonomy_bizGoals.md

 - Scale initiatives at a pace that matches organizational capabilities and risk appetite.
 - Continuously learn from outcomes to refine strategic assumptions and choices.

-**lookup-fields**
+**hints**
-- `intended_purpose_and_expected_benefits` – “scenario planning”, “forecasting under uncertainty”, “capacity planning”, “resource allocation”.
+- purposes and benefits mention things like “scenario planning”, “forecasting under uncertainty”, “capacity planning”, “resource allocation”.
-- `ai_system_outputs` – “scenario sets”, “risk-adjusted forecasts”, “capacity utilization projections”.
+- outputs may mention things like “scenario sets”, “risk-adjusted forecasts”, “capacity utilization projections”.
-- `stage_of_development` – to distinguish planning/experiment vs. scaled deployment.
-- `mission_or_topic_area` – “enterprise management/strategy”, “internal operations”.
+- mission or topic area may mention things like “enterprise management/strategy”, “internal operations”.

 ## 2. Market, Customer, and Revenue Goals